 When the opener bids 1 and then rebids 2 over a 1 response, he denies a 4-card major and also denies any ability to rebid 1NT.
 Opener should have at least a 5-card club suit with distributional values.

 When the opener bids 1 and then rebids 2 over a 1 response, opener has a reverse with five clubs and four diamonds and about 16-18 points.
 He does not have a 4-4-4-1 hand nor 5-5 in the minors.
-(He might be 6-4 in clubs and diamonds, but he will always have 16+ points.)
+(The system has other bids to describe those hands.)

 Jump Shift Rebid